-- Additional fire hoses to be provided along the western and northern boundaries of the site. - 102.
-Conditions are recommended to be imposed to address bushfire requirements, including: - Gates being installed within the existing (and any proposed new) boundary fencing to allow access for emergency service vehicles. - Measures and actions identified in the BMP and BEEP being implemented and maintained. - Firebreaks, firefighting equipment and other appropriate fire management protection measures required to be maintained in accordance with the City's Fire Management Plan: - Asset protection zone to be provided and maintained in accordance with the City's Fire Management Notice. - 103.
-The revised development application for Stage 1, including the measures outlined above as part of the updated BMP, along with conditions recommended to be applied as part of development approval are considered to address the matters raised by DFES original comment to the City's satisfaction.
+- Consolidation of originally proposed open-air storage of the plastic oyster baskets (that are vulnerable to bushfire attack and have the potential to burn intensely and produce toxic smoke) in an enclosed out-building (floor areas 670 m2) located furthest from the high occupancy buildings.
+The building has a vertical wall located 2m from the northern and western boundary with a non-combustible construction specified (see condition of approval). - Construction of buildings to a specified Fire Rating Level (BAL FZ FRL 30/30/30) to reduce the risk of damage to stored materials from radiant heat transferred internally from standard uninsulated construction materials (steel sheeting). - Mitigation measures related to Stage 2 of the proposal are also outlined under the revised BMP, however these are not the subject of assessment of the Stage 1 proposal, and will be subject to assessment as part of an application for Stage 2. - The revised BMP outlines that the consolidation of buildings, replacing the ad hoc storage of potentially flammable items, also improves the orderly movement within the site during an emergency. - The proposed minimum 2m setback of buildings from the western boundary is in addition to an existing 4m wide firebreak within the adjoining reserve, that extends the perimeter of the site. - Additional fire hoses to be provided along the western and northern boundaries of the site. - 107.
+Conditions are recommended to be imposed to address bushfire requirements, including: - Gates being installed within the existing (and any proposed new) boundary fencing to allow access for emergency service vehicles. - Measures and actions identified in the BMP and BEEP being implemented and maintained. - Firebreaks, firefighting equipment and other appropriate fire management protection measures required to be maintained in accordance with the City's Fire Management - Asset protection zone to be provided and maintained in accordance with the City's Fire Management Notice. - 108.
+On 2 March 2021 DFES provided comments on the updated BMP dated January 2021.
+In their comments, DFES reiterated their previous advice regarding the proposal, but recommended further updates to the BMP be undertaken.
+Subsequently, it is recommended that a condition be imposed requiring a revised BMP and BEEP being prepared to the City's satisfaction, prior to commencement of development, to appropriately address the matters raised by DFES. - 109.
+The revised development application for Stage 1, including the measures outlined above as part of the updated BMP, along with conditions recommended to be applied as part of development approval are considered to address the matters raised by DFES, to the City's satisfaction.